 Access check-outs are implicitly risky, since they grant elevated privileges to a user.
-Hitachi ID Privileged Access Manager reduces this risk, by ensuring identification, personal authentication and fine-grained authorization prior to this access; by limiting the time window during which access is granted and by creating accountability through access logs and session recording.
+Hitachi ID Bravura Privilege reduces this risk, by ensuring identification, personal authentication and fine-grained authorization prior to this access; by limiting the time window during which access is granted and by creating accountability through access logs and session recording.

 Reducing access risk is not the same as eliminating it.
 It makes sense to evaluate check-out risk at request time and adapt approvals and session recording for that request accordingly.